Android Central Verdict

 There are far too many extra features here and there to talk about everything that you get with One UI, but there are a few things that are especially noteworthy — one of which being Samsung's continued partnership with Microsoft for the Link to Windows feature.
 Samsung Notes can now auto-sync with your Microsoft OneNote account, and later this year, you'll be able to run multiple apps from your Note 20 side-by-side on your Windows computer.

-Oh, and you can finally use third-party launchers with Android 10's fully gestural navigation.
+Oh, and you can finally use third-party launchers with Android 11's fully gestural navigation.
 It's been a long time coming, and I was looking forward to switching over full-time to a third-party launcher like Lawnchair.
-Unfortunately, the implementation is extremely buggy; many times I found myself stuck inside my active app with the navigation gestures refusing to work until I turned off the screen and unlocked it again.
+Unfortunately, the implementation can still be fairly buggy; many times, I found myself stuck inside my active app with the navigation gestures refusing to work until I turned off the screen and unlocked it again.
 So back to Samsung's launcher I went.

 Samsung Galaxy Note 20 Ultra Cameras

-Right off the bat, yes the Note 20 Ultra fixes the autofocus problems of the S20 Ultra.
+Right off the bat, yes, the Note 20 Ultra fixed the autofocus problems of the S20 Ultra.
 If that was a concern of yours, take heed and rest easy.
 Samsung accomplished this not by swapping out the 108MP sensor itself — that's still identical to the S20 Ultra — but by replacing phase-detect autofocus with a laser-assisted focus module.

-While Samsung still considers the $1400 Galaxy S20 Ultra to be the best camera it makes, largely thanks to the beefed-up 48MP telephoto camera that can do 100X "Space Zoom," give me the Note 20 Ultra's camera loadout any day of the week, largely due to that more reliable autofocus.
+While Samsung considers the newer (and slightly more affordable) Galaxy S21 Ultra to be the best camera it makes, largely thanks to the improved 108MP sensor that can do 100X "Space Zoom," the Note 20 Ultra's camera system is still extremely competitive — even when you compare the two side-by-side.

 The Note 20 Ultra's primary camera is huge, both physically and influentially.
-It's a 1/1.33" sensor, only slightly smaller than the beefy boi inside the Huawei P40 Pro, considered by many (and us) to be the best sensor in a phone today.
-That large sensor there's plenty of room for packing tiny pixels, and Samsung is using nona-binning, pixel binning by a factor of nine, to reach a social media-friendly 12MP with the final shot.
+It's a 1/1.33" sensor, only slightly smaller than the beefy boi inside the Huawei P40 Pro Plus, considered by many (and us) to be among the best sensors in a phone today.
+That large sensor means there's plenty of room for packing tiny pixels, and Samsung is using nona-binning, pixel binning by a factor of nine, to reach a social media-friendly 12MP with the final shot.
 Along the way, the photo not only does a great job retaining the incredible spatial detail that 108 megapixels provides, but it technically performs better in lower light situations, too, than other high-resolution sensors that don't bin down as much.

 And now that Samsung's resolved the issues around autofocus, I'm happy to say that this is one of the most versatile cameras on an Android phone today.
 Photos come out typically Samsung-saturated, and the shallow depth of field afforded by the larger sensor adds natural background blur, dramatically accentuating foreground subjects like a DSLR.

 This blessing can also be a curse, though, as the usable in-focus area is much narrower than with most other phone cameras; photos that look like they're in focus on the phone may be slightly out of focus when viewed on a larger display.
-But that shallow focus also yields some incredibly striking shots, including a few that are going to be added to my Google Photos Favorites.
-I'd have liked a closer minimum focus distance, or a dedicated macro lens, but you can't get everything you want.
+But that shallow focus also yields some incredibly striking shots, including a few that now live in my Google Photos Favorites.
+I'd have liked a closer minimum focus distance or a dedicated macro lens, but you can't get everything you want.

-I find the effect less severe than on previous models, but it's still reliably distracting, something I wish Samsung would address.
+I find the effect less severe than on previous models (and subsequent releases have even further reduced the effect), but it's still reliably distracting, something I wish Samsung would address.
 But then I switch to the ultrawide (which is great, but I'm not going to talk about it because it's the same one as found in the Galaxy S20 series) or the telephoto, and I remember why I love this phone's camera setup.

-As I mentioned at the top of this section, Samsung considers the cheaper Note 20 Ultra a step down from the S20 Ultra's telephoto because it uses a smaller 12MP sensor paired with a 5x optical "periscope" f/3.0 lens.
+As I mentioned at the top of this section, Samsung considers the Note 20 Ultra a step down from the S20 Ultra and S21 Ultra's telephoto setups because it uses a smaller 12MP sensor paired with a 5x optical "periscope" f/3.0 lens.
 Samsung employs this sensor very conservatively; in anything but the brightest conditions, it hops back to a cropped version of the primary sensor.

 The Note 20 Ultra's 10MP selfie camera isn't as good as the one on the S20 Ultra, but that's OK, it's still pretty good.
 While I also found it to soften facial detail, it still makes me look pretty good, and that's good enough for me.